Note

 ToolCallAccuracyEvaluator

-only supports Azure AI Agent's Function Tool evaluation, but does not support Built-in Tool evaluation.
-The agent messages must have at least one Function Tool actually called to be evaluated.
+only supports Azure AI Agent's Function Tool evaluation, but doesn't support Built-in Tool evaluation.
+The agent run must have at least one Function Tool call and no Built-in Tool calls made to be evaluated.

 Tool call accuracy example